nard1n/firstonlineform/README.md

 # firstonlineform
-this repo was created for practice
+Repo I created for practice to link a page form with MailChimp